Specialized 2FO Roost Clip Review

 One other thing worth mentioning is that we found our Shimano SPD cleats stood just a tiny bit proud of the sole.
 This means that they will make contact with hard surfaces like hardwood floors or paved parking lots.
 So, even though they look super casual, if you wear them into the grocery store or a brewery after your ride, you may be clicking with every step.

-At an average weight of just 375-grams per shoe or 750-grams for the pair in a size 43.5, the 2FO Roost Clip are among the lightest shoes we've test.
+At an average weight of just 375-grams per shoe or 750-grams for the pair in a size 43.5, the 2FO Roost Clip are among the lightest shoes we've tested.
 This is particularly impressive given their relatively casual appearance and full coverage SlipNot FG rubber soles.
 This puts them roughly on par with the lightweight XC-oriented shoes that we've tested, and significantly lighter than similar trail/all-mountain shoes like the Five Ten Kestrel Lace.
-With the 2FO Roost Clip, you get a casual-looking trail riding shoe at XC weight.
+With the 2FO Roost Clip, you get a casual-looking trail riding shoe at almost XC weight.

 After riding in the 2FO Roost Clip shoes for weeks they appear to be quite durable.
 There is no damage or premature wear that would suggest that they aren't going to last for at least a couple seasons of riding.